PuChen7/Sudoku-Solver/README.md

 ### Total combinations
 There are 6,670,903,752,021,072,936,960 Sudoku grids.
 This number is provided by Bertram Felgenhauer and Frazer Jarvis in 2005.

-### Generating the board
+### Generating the board using JavaScript HTML DOM Elements

+## Initial Board
 After doing some research, I found out that there are many ways to generate a initial board.
-1. Using existing samples and swap numbers or rows and columns.
+1. Using existing samples and swap numbers or rows and columns to get a new board.
+2. Generate some random numbers and solve the board so that there's a complete game board.
+Then we can randomly hide some numbers.

 ## Algorithm
+* Backtracking

 * 3*3 Block validation
   ```javascript
   board[Math.floor(3 * (row / 3) + i / 3)][Math.floor(3 * (col / 3) + i % 3)]
   ```
-  (i=0->9)